 Our Community Impact Group connects mission-driven investors to low-income and other underserved communities throughout Vermont, New Hampshire and Maine.

 Investing in Local Nonprofits

-Norwich Solar Technologies has announced the launch of their new Community Impact Group focused on serving low-income residents, local non-profits, and business startups.
+Norwich Solar has announced the launch of their new Community Impact Group focused on serving low-income residents, local non-profits, and business startups.

 Traditional community solar projects work in two ways:

 Direct ownership – where customers buy part of a solar array as an investment, or

 Power purchase – where solar investors buy a community solar array and sell the electricity credits at a discount to residential customers, non-profits, or businesses that pass traditional credit requirements.

 In contrast, NST’s Community Impact Group allows local investors to own community solar projects that expand participation to low-income residents, small non-profits, and start-up businesses while allowing investors to use their tax liability to make positive economic and environmental returns.